ivandejanovic/qwak/README.md

 Third part of QWAK is JavaScript library.
 This library defines set of utility functions that aim to provide basic client functionality and relieve developer from writing same code over and over.

-QWAK is still work in progress.
-First version is still not finely polish and documentation is still not completed.
+QWAK is not under active development but I still come to it from time to time in order to complete features that I envisioned when I started the project.